Brian C. Fries

 Prior to attending law school, Mr. Fries was a financial analyst and examiner for the Federal Reserve Bank of Kansas City.

 Mr. Fries is active in supporting youth sports.
 He served as President of the parent's board of a competitive swim team for several years, and was also recognized in 2014 with the President’s Appreciation Award from the Country Club Swim Association of Kansas City (CCSAKC) for his contributions to the swimming league.
-He currently serves as President of a high school lacrosse league, and in 2018 was recognized by US Lacrosse as the Boys’ High School Person of the Year for the Kansas City area for his contributions to growing the game of lacrosse by helping create a charity that will help make the sport available to those who might not otherwise be able to afford to play.
+He currently serves as President of a high school lacrosse league, and was twice recognized by US Lacrosse as the Boys’ High School Person of the Year for the Kansas City area for his contributions to growing the game of lacrosse, in part by helping create a charity that will help make the sport available to those who might not otherwise be able to afford to play.

 - U.S. District Court for the District of Kansas